jmuthondu/Project-2-Natural-Disasters/README.md

 # Natural Disasters
-We did an analysis on the impact
+We did an analysis on the impact of

 ## Dataset Source
 We pulled the data from NOAA(National Oceanic and Atmospheric Administration)